History & Exhibitions

 Alternative uses of the Library

 During the First World War, the College became a hospital for convalescing officers and the library loggia was a popular place for beds to be placed, overlooking the gardens.
 Siegfried Sassoon and Robert Graves were both to reminisce of their time at Somerville Hospital.
+Our World War One blog records what was happening at Somerville one hundred years ago, month by month

 Another famous resident of the library was Indira Gandhi.
 Before the ground floor was converted into library space, it contained a series of student rooms which were notoriously draughty because of the open loggia half way along, and Indira Gandhi (Nehru as she was then) felt the cold very badly!